 When you present to your dentist with a loose or broken implant restoration:

-- Your dentist should take a detailed X-ray to help diagnose the problem.
+- Your dentist should take detailed X-rays to locate the broken piece, showing the entire length of the implant.

-- Once the problem is identified, a course of corrective treatment can be organized.
-If they don’t have specialized tools or training for safe removal, it’s appropriate — and wise — for them to refer you to a dentist experienced with implant mechanical rescue techniques.
+- If they don’t have specialized tools or training for safe removal, it’s appropriate — and wise — for them to refer you to a specialist experienced with implant mechanical rescue techniques.

 After Retrieval — What Comes Next?